 Pultruded fiber reinforced polymers (FRPs) are diverse composite materials used in different applications from aerospace to infrastructure and everything in between.

-There are many benefits to using FRP composites, much of which can be attributed to the specific resins used in their manufacture.
+There are many benefits to using FRP composites, many of which can be attributed to the specific resins used in their manufacture.

 The Application of Thermoset Composites